What Is Photocatalytic Oxidation? A Look At The PCO Process

 as clean as possible

-Sure, the sun creates photocatalysts…outside.
-But, inside, we need the PCO process to manage air quality.
-Photocatalyst Oxidation technology pulls air into a cylinder of titled reflective plates and a UV lamp; the plates refract the UV light to create the photocatalyst ions we find in nature at a much faster and more numerous rate.
+Sure, the sun treats the air…outside.
+But, inside, we need the PCO process to help manage air quality.
+Photocatalyst Oxidation technology pulls air into a cylinder of reflective plates and a UV lamp; the plates refract the UV light to create photocatalyst ions at a fast rate.

-These ions exit the device and spread through an area, neutralizing almost most biological pollutants and mold spores in their path..
-When these contaminants are transformed into harmless materials, you’re left with remarkably clean air and surfaces.
+These ions exit the device and spread through an area, neutralizing almost most biological pollutants and mold spores in their path in air and surfaces.
 That’s right; they can also work on surfaces since the ions attack pollutants that are present in the environment instead of trapping them in a filter.

 This is why PCO technology, like Puraclenz, is becoming more popular.
 People want their air and surfaces to be as clean as possible.